 ROPE-END KNOT, YOUR LAST RESORT

-Duane Raleigh, publisher of Rock and Ice and father of two, has proudly left his sport-rappelling/freefalling days behind him.
+Duane Raleigh, father of two, has proudly left his sport-rappelling/freefalling days behind him.